containers/ContainerPlumbing/schedule.md

 ## 2024 Schedule

-A schedule will be available [on the LF site](https://events.linuxfoundation.org/container-plumbing-days) in early March.
+The schedule is available [on the LF site](https://events.linuxfoundation.org/archive/2020/kubecon-cloudnativecon-north-america/program/schedule/).